Great Train Wreck of 1856: The disaster

-At the Wissahickon station another train, the Aramingo, engineered by William Vanstavoren, waited for the excursion to pass on the single track line that had opened one year and 15 days earlier.
+At the Wissahickon (present-day Ambler) station another train, the Aramingo, with conductor William Vanstavoren and engineer William Lee, waited for the excursion to pass on the single track line that had opened one year and 15 days earlier.
 Shakamaxon was late, but the conductor did not use the telegraph to communicate with Cohoquinoque and had no idea when the excursion had left.
 There was a customary 15-minute waiting period for regularly scheduled trains, but the picnic special was an excursion train, which confused matters.
 At 6:15, the Aramingo, carrying 20 passengers from Gwynedd, pulled out of the station.

-The engineer of Shakamaxon was confident he could make up for the time he had lost.
-He knew the Aramingo was due in the opposite direction on the same single track, but calculated they could use the siding at Edge Hill to safely pass each other.
+The conductor of Shakamaxon was confident he could make up for the time he had lost.
+He knew the Aramingo was due in the opposite direction on the same single track, but estimated they could use the siding at Edge Hill to safely pass each other.
 As he neared a blind curve just past Camp Hill Station, the train was travelling slightly downhill.
 Aramingo was rounding the same curve with the same blind spot.
-Although Harris blew the whistle almost continuously, neither engineer knew exactly where the other was.
+Harris blew the whistle almost continuously, but this apparently kept him from hearing the other train's whistle; neither engineer knew exactly where the other was.

-As they rounded the curve, they finally caught sight of one another.
-But it was too late.
-The trains collided at 6:18 a.m., between the Camp Hill station and the present-day crossing of the Pennsylvania Railroad's Trenton cut-off over the Bethlehem branch of the Reading Railroad.
+As the two trains rounded the curve, the engineers finally caught sight of one another before colliding head-on at 6:18 a.m., between the Camp Hill station and the present-day crossing of the Pennsylvania Railroad's Trenton cut-off over the Bethlehem branch of the Reading Railroad.

-The boilers made direct contact and the impact caused an explosion heard up to five miles away.
-The sounds of crashing woodwork, hissing steam, and the victims' screams and moans succeeded the first deafening noise of the explosion.
-The three forward cars of the picnic train were decimated and the subsequent derailment caused a fire to spread among the wooden cars.
-The initial impact did not kill most of the victims; rather most were caught in derailed cars that were on their sides, burning.
-The women and children who occupied the rear coaches, thereby escaping serious injury, jumped out, screaming in a frenzy of fear and grief.
+The boilers made direct contact causing an explosion heard up to five miles away.
+The three forward cars of the picnic train were obliterated and the subsequent derailment caused a fire to spread among the wooden cars.
+The initial impact did not kill most of the victims; most were caught in burning derailed cars that were on their sides.
+The women and children who occupied the rear coaches were able to escape serious injury.